maria-aqdas/maria-aqdas/README.md

 - 💻 **Passion:** I love extracting meaning from numbers, automating tasks with Python, and working with data libraries.
 - 🧠 **Mindset:** Enthusiastic about competitive programming, hackathons, and complex logical problem-solving.
 - 🎯 **Current Goal:** Sharpening my core Data Science and Machine Learning stack for exciting remote opportunities.
-- 📅 **Work Ethic:** I upload and update files **daily** on GitHub, making 10-15 changes per file to ensure continuous progress.

-*I believe that data has a story to tell, and I'm here to build the models that listen.* ✨
+*I believe that data has a story to tell, and I’m here to build the models that listen.* ✨

----

-## 📊 Daily GitHub Workflow

-I maintain an active GitHub presence by:

-- 📤 **Uploading files daily** to my repositories
-- ✏️ Making **10-15 modifications** per file (code + markdown)
-- 🔄 **Pushing updates** regularly to track progress
-- 📈 **Building a consistent contribution streak**

-> **Note:** GitHub counts **commits**, not uploads.
-Each file upload or modification creates a commit.
-Multiple changes in one upload = 1 commit.
-For maximum streak, consider committing multiple times throughout the day!

 ---